 Psst, we have many more video tutorials of popular songs on our YouTube channel.

 As Jenny mentions in the video, it’s usually best to start with all-down strums when learning a new song.
 When you’ve got the song working with all-down strums, you can then try a down-up-up strumming pattern (also called a waltz strum).
-You can even try playing this song with fingerpicking as Jenny has does in the video.
+In addition, you can even try playing this song with fingerpicking as Jenny does in the video.